CO-SLEEPING | Why We (Still) Sleep With Our Child

 The night-times were a literal nightmare.
 We’d to and fro, lifting Reuben in and out of his little bed, settling him with a cuddle, sometimes a milk, and back and forth until we (the frazzled, sleep deprived parents) were at each other’s neck.
 The bickering was awful, our team fell apart because neither of us knew what to do nor had the answer.
 The only thing that did seem to work was co-sleeping.

 Whoever you speak to, whether they’re a relative, stranger or acquaintance, you’re guaranteed to find someone who doesn’t agree with co-sleeping and who’ll make sure you know it’s not a good idea.
-From the veiled judgemental advice: “you’re making a rod for your own back” to the theatrically blunt: “you’ll kill him!”, we had it all.
+From the “you’re making a rod for your own back” judgement to “I wouldn’t do that”, we had it all.
 We get it.
-Co-sleeping is not the best idea if you’d really like to reclaim your bed and it truthfully is linked to infant death.
+Co-sleeping isn’t the best idea if you’d really like to reclaim your bed.
 But as long as you’re careful and responsible, what you do is really none of anybody’s business.
 Not even a health visitor’s.

-When Reuben was still tiny we were acutely aware of doing it safely.
+When Reuben was still a tiny baby we were acutely aware to do it safely.
 We didn’t have him between us, or under the duvet, and he was strictly to stay on his back.
 I used to move my pillow right away and slide myself down to the bottom of the bed like a dog sleeping at the foot of my master; while the other half pushed himself over to the bed’s edge.
 And Reuben would lie there with his own cellular blankets, in a cosy bubble at the heart of the bed.

 As I’m writing this, my 18 month old toddler is fast asleep beside me.
-I’m sat in our modest double bed, while Reuben lies horizontal and oblivious to the amount of mattress he’s owned.
+I’m sat in our modest double bed (not the ideal size to begin with! – here’s A Guide to UK Bed Sizes) while Reuben lies horizontal and oblivious to the amount of mattress he’s owned.
 He’s taking up most of the bed and the other half isn’t in yet.

 Tonight will likely proceed like most days before: my husband will come to bed, we’ll all rearrange our positions (pillows shifted apart and semi hanging off the bed and Reuben, still asleep, shimmied up to the top centre) and we’ll drift off to sleep before waking a full 8 hours later.
 But our sleep is mostly broken, having woken several times to a dummy falling through the headboard or lost beneath someone, having been kicked in the face/arm/back of the head, and waking with a stiff neck or dead arm from grappling for a sliver of mattress through the night.